Construction Allowances: 4 Effective Practices for Budget Management

 Include as Many Details as Possible

 Well, allowance itself is a tool to deal with uncertainties.
-However, there may be details specific only for certain construction allowances.
-Clearly documenting these details can make allowances more manageable.
+However, there may be details specific only to certain construction allowances.
+Clearly documenting these details can make the process more manageable.

-For example, if you include a material allowance for carpets, let your client know the allowance assumes carpeting at a certain price per/square yard, and they’ll need certain square yards.
-This will help both sides better understand the upcoming costs.
+For example, if you include a material allowance for carpets, let your client know the allowance assumes carpeting at a certain price per/square yard, and they’ll need a certain square yards.
+This will help both sides better understand the upcoming hard and soft costs

 Use Realistic Prices